-Domestic violence has become a crisis in the Palmetto State.
-The Office of the Attorney General has designed two programs to drastically reduce the incidences of this pervasive crime: the S.T.O.P.
+Domestic violence and sexual assault remain a problem in the Palmetto State.
+The Office of the Attorney General has designed two programs to drastically reduce the incidences of these pervasive crimes: the S.T.O.P.
 Violence Against Women Program and the Pro Bono Program.
 Please click on the programs’ related links for more information.

 - Speaker Request Form

-Join the Office of the Attorney General for a free, one-day training on criminal domestic violence and related topics.
-Trainings are geared for law enforcement officers, judges, attorneys and victim advocates.
-All trainings are approved for CLE, JCLE, CLEE, OVSEC, and Non-Social Work Hours.
+Join the Office of the Attorney General for a free, one-day training on domestic violence and sexual assault and related topics.
+Trainings are geared for law enforcement officers, judges, prosecutors and victim advocates.
+All trainings are approved for CLE, JCLE, CLEE, and OVSEC hours.

 The Poster Project